 It's About To Get Real

 First things first.
-If you don't have the NINJA Study Framework, be sure to download it.
+If you don't have the NINJA Study Planner, be sure to download it.

 Downloading the NINJA Framework is the easy part.